 External ear: External auditory meatus

 The thin skin lining the external meatus possesses hair follicles with large sebaceous glands.
-Also present are ceruminous glands, specialized coiled, tubular, apocrine sweat glands, that produce a waxy secretion called cerumen.
+Also present are ceruminous glands, specialized apocrine sweat glands that produce a waxy secretion called cerumen.
 100x

 Lumen

 The thin skin lining the external meatus possesses hair follicles with large sebaceous glands.
-Also present are ceruminous glands, specialized coiled, tubular, apocrine sweat glands, that produce a waxy secretion called cerumen.
+Also present are ceruminous glands, specialized apocrine sweat glands that produce a waxy secretion called cerumen.
 100x

 Epidermis

 The thin skin lining the external meatus possesses hair follicles with large sebaceous glands.
-Also present are ceruminous glands, specialized coiled, tubular, apocrine sweat glands, that produce a waxy secretion called cerumen.
+Also present are ceruminous glands, specialized apocrine sweat glands that produce a waxy secretion called cerumen.
 100x

 Hair follicles

 The thin skin lining the external meatus possesses hair follicles with large sebaceous glands.
-Also present are ceruminous glands, specialized coiled, tubular, apocrine sweat glands, that produce a waxy secretion called cerumen.
+Also present are ceruminous glands, specialized apocrine sweat glands that produce a waxy secretion called cerumen.
 100x

 Sebaceous glands

 The thin skin lining the external meatus possesses hair follicles with large sebaceous glands.
-Also present are ceruminous glands, specialized coiled, tubular, apocrine sweat glands, that produce a waxy secretion called cerumen.
+Also present are ceruminous glands, specialized apocrine sweat glands that produce a waxy secretion called cerumen.
 100x

 Ceruminous glands >

-Ceruminous glands are modified coiled tubular (apocrine) sweat glands that open onto the skin surface directly or into the hair follicles, as do the sebaceous glands.
-Secretions from both ceruminous and sebaceous glands create a golden-brown waxy material, called cerumen that, presumably, is offensive to insects.
+Ceruminous glands are modified apocrine sweat glands that open onto the skin surface directly or into the hair follicles along with the sebum from sebaceous glands.
+Secretions from both ceruminous and sebaceous glands form a waxy material, called cerumen (earwax) that provides, protection, lubrication, self-cleansing and acts as a deterrent for microbial growth in the ear canal.